 - Where the Hague Service Convention is applicable it must be used;

-- Unless, the overseas defendant whole-owns or exhorts dominate control over the US subsidiary.
+- Unless, the overseas defendant wholly owns or exerts dominant control over the US subsidiary.

 It’s hard to believe that some attorneys have not gotten the memo regarding these quintessential principles of international service of process.
 But, as the case of Mills v.
 Ethicon, Inc., makes clear, many attorneys are indeed unaware of the Schlunk ruling.